clink-app/beautiful-jekyll/_posts/2019-11-04-Heuristic-Evaluation.md

 | Real World       | wording confusing "rec me"                                                                                                     | 4        |
 | Visibility       | Information felt relevent (location, description, etc.) | 0 |
 | Felxibility | Simplicity comes with a cost; seems like experienced users may be overwhelmed by events (maybe a proversion that's more tailored?) | 1 |

+Michaela and Phoebe conducted the second evaluation with Olivia.